thomasZimmerman0/thomasZimmerman0/ReadMe.md

 <h1 align="center">Hi 👋, I'm Thomas Zimmerman</h1>
-<h3 align="center">I am a web developer at Webever Technologies who is attending college part-time, and has completed Digital Craft's web development bootcamp.
+<h3 align="center">I am a web developer at Webever Technologies, and alumni Digital Crafts.
 I'm an excellent communicator and team player who puts the interests and objectives of the group before personal preferences.
 I'm willing to do what is necessary to exceed expectations regardless of the objective.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=thomaszimmerman0&label=Profile%20views&color=0e75b6&style=flat" alt="thomaszimmerman0" /> </p>